Lasting Power of Attorney Solicitors

 Why choose Percy Hughes & Roberts Solicitors?

-Our specialist solicitors have vast experience working in this area of the law, and will provide you with clear and comprehensive information and advice to help you achieve the LPA you require.
+Our specialist lasting power of attorney solicitors have vast experience working in this area of the law, and will provide you with clear and comprehensive information and advice to help you achieve the LPA you require.

 Our commitment to the highest standards of service is reflected by the quality accreditations our specialist team have received from various national organisations, such as Lexcel, the Law Society's quality standard.